-The Food Studies mentored minor is overseen collaboratively by the OWU Department of Health & Human Kinetics and the Environmental Studies Program, and views food from a multidisciplinary perspective.
+The Food Studies mentored minor is overseen collaboratively by the OWU Departments of Health & Human Kinetics and Environment & Sustainability, and views food from a multidisciplinary perspective.
 We recognize the importance of food as biological fuel, as a natural resource with problems of abundance and scarcity, as a focus of celebration, as a human obsession, as a cultural expression, as a multi-billion dollar industry, and as an interaction with the global environment through agriculture and waste disposal.
 By studying food across a range of disciplines, students in this minor will improve their ability to investigate, debate, and solve some of the most important problems affecting the human condition in the 21st century, including food scarcity, malnutrition, obesity, preserving cultural heritage in a global society, and feeding people in a world of 7 billion and more.

 To complete the mentored minor, a student must:

 - Identify an OWU faculty member associated with the Food Studies minor to serve as their mentor.

 - Create a proposal, in collaboration with their mentor, to the food studies faculty contacts, outlining courses and projects that fit with their specific interests in food.

 - Complete 5.5 units of coursework, consisting of: